 Why Retire to Dayton, Ohio?

-According the 2000 U.S. Census Bureau statistics, a little more than 25 percent of the people who live in Dayton, Ohio are over the age of 65.
-The median age of the population is 32, which brings a nice balance and sense of community to the overall population.
+According the U.S. Census Bureau, about 12.5 percent of the people who live in Dayton, Ohio are over the age of 65.
+The median age of the population is 33.
 Dayton has a very rich history and was founded in 1796.
 Today its metropolitan environment offers a nice blend of things to do for seniors with varied interests, but also offers a framework of services designed to meet needs within the senior community.
 However, consider the economic climate of Dayton too before choosing this location, as Dayton's economy has suffered considerably in recent years.

 In June, 2010, The Dayton Daily News reported that of the nation's 100 largest metropolitan areas, Dayton fell within the bottom 10 in the areas of job loss and loss of economic activity in 2004.
 The other side of this economic coin is that the median house price is only $110,900.
 While the economy works to recover, Dayton offers affordable homes.
 Dayton is also an attractive choice for military retirees because their military federal pensions are not taxed in Ohio.